 India has a strong base of indigenous knowledge on various aspects of biodiversity including that of coastal and marine biodiversity.
 This traditional knowledge has to be scientifically validated through screening of biological diversity for commercially valuable products, so as to make bio-prospecting useful and effective.
+Department of AYUSH through its research councils is undertaking validation of traditional systems of medicines.

-Our understanding of the underlying causes of the loss of biodiversity is limited, as is the assessment of the consequences of such a loss for the functioning of ecosystems.
+Our understanding of the underlying causes of the loss of biodiversity is incomplete, as is the assessment of the consequences of such a loss for the functioning of ecosystems.
 Available data does not help in unequivocally establishing cause-effect relationships.
 There is also a lack of any widely accepted indicator(s) of biodiversity.
 We need to strengthen institutional framework and human capacity to generate new knowledge, create greater awareness on the linkages of biodiversity with other components of our life- support system, and apply scientific solutions to the problem of erosion of species and genetic diversity.
 The loss is allied with increasing human demands and decreasing productivity in ecosystems.